Merkel and IMF's Lagarde to meet on Tuesday

-BERLIN German Chancellor Angela Merkel and International Monetary Fund chief Christine Lagarde will meet on Tuesday at 8 p.m local time (7 p.m.
-British time) in Berlin, Merkel's spokesman said on Monday.
+BERLIN German Chancellor Angela Merkel and International Monetary Fund chief Christine Lagarde will meet on Tuesday at 8 p.m local time (1900 GMT) in Berlin, Merkel's spokesman said on Monday.

 (Reporting by Stephen Brown and Annika Breidthardt; Editing by Noah Barkin)